stevepereira/ansible-example/README.md

 * start machines: `vagrant up --no-provision`
 * stop machines: `vagrant halt`
 * provision a specified server role (e.g. lb-01): `vagrant provision lb-01`
-Machines are defined in the top section of the Vagrantfile
+Machines are defined in the top section of the Vagrantfile - *the base machine memory is 512, bump it up if you've got plenty to spare*

 #### Notable config files:
 * Vagrantfile